majidmohsenifar/semi-wallet/README.md

 - run ```cargo test``` to run the tests

 ## TODO:
-- add coins to db using migration
 - check the validity of address in create-user-coin
 - handle the case when the user tries to add the same coin address twice
-- add http-server container to docker-compose
-- add cli container to docker-compose
-- add ws container to docker-compose
-- add sqlx migration container to docker-compose
 - remove unwrap calls
 - remove clone calls where ever it is possible